meaniebeanie22/meaniebeanie22.github.io/chapters/what-i-heard-in-the-apple-barrel.md

 title: Chapter
 ---
 ## Short summary
+#### Events:
+1. Description of LJS's time with Flint
+2. They are going after Flint's treasure (the crew knows), so they're happy
+3. More stories from John
+4. Mutiny planning

+#### Analysis:
+This chapter introduces the main complication fo the story - the mutiny among the crew, with the honest hands at one end, and LJS's men (most of them old ones of Flint) at the other.
+This is the core issue of the novel, and is what delivers many of the other events, including the stockade on Treasure Island.

 ## Annotated chapter
 “NO, not I,” said Silver.
 “Flint was cap’n; I was quartermaster, along